niosus/Misc/EUROPA_workflow.md

 - unzip the log file: `gunzip *.alog.gz`
 - create `img` directory in the recent log folder
 - cd into `img` directory
-- run:
+- write rectified images and their timestamps:
 `~/workspace/europa/bin/extractBumblebee -F jpg -t timestamps.txt -r ../*.alog`
-- this command writes rectified images to the current folder
 - prepare the alog file by transfering it from moos format to carmen format:
 `moos2carmen *.alog`
 - run the mapper on the carmen log: